microsoft/Codex-Babylon/README.md

 # Babylex

-Akkadian (likely to be renamed) was the dominant language in Babylon.
 This project converts natural language into 3D assets using [BabylonJS](https://www.babylonjs.com/) and OpenAI's [Codex](https://openai.com/blog/openai-codex/).
 Currently it is a basic web application with an [Express](https://expressjs.com/) backend.

 ## Requirements